 1. Total credit hours

-The minimum total credit hours for each bachelor of arts and bachelor of science degree is 120 credit hours, with the exception of the Elementary Education and Elementary/Special Education majors, which require 124 credit hours.
+The minimum total credit hours for each bachelor of arts and bachelor of science degree is 120 credit hours, with the exception of the elementary education, elementary/special education and elementary/English learners education majors, which require 124 credit hours.

 2. Goshen Core

 Pre-2012 general education:

 Students using a pre-2012 catalog for their general education catalog year may choose a major or minor in a 2012 or later catalog without having to change their general education plan.

 All Goshen Core requirements must be completed as listed in the catalog that is current at the date of matriculation.
 New students may use IB, AP, dual credit and transfer courses to meet Goshen Core requirements.
 However, after initial enrollment, students who wish to use courses from another institution to meet Core requirements must petition the Goshen Core Curriculum Committee and have their transfer course approved ahead of time.
 Petition forms are available from the associate academic dean.
 Students who are earning a second bachelor's degree at Goshen College do not need to take additional Goshen Core courses.

 Perspectives courses in the Goshen Core may also count toward a student's major or minor, with the exception of Goshen Seminar courses, which may not be counted toward a major or minor.